howar31/howar31-blog/blog/proxy-settings/README.md

 # Proxy Settings Note

 There are so many different system or tool configs to set if you are behind a proxy.
-This article simple note where and how to set them.
+This article simply note where and how to set them.

 I will use these settings for the following example: